negrinij/EDA/index.md

   - Floods (Hydro), Storms (Meteo) and Earthquakes (Geo) are the Disasters Subtypes that occurred the most since 1900.
 In total, 5.400 Floods, 4.400 Storms and 1.500 have been recorded since then.

 ![](/EM-DAT/CumSum_EMDAT.png)
-categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.